StephenCooper/ag-grid-doc-comparison/doc-pages/side-bar/index.md

 ### String Configuration

 To display just one of the provided tool panels, set either `sideBar='columns'` or `sideBar='filters'`.
 This will display the desired item with default configuration.
+Alternatively pass one or both as a `string[]`, i.e `sideBar=['columns','filters']`.

 The example below demonstrates using the string configuration.
 Note the following: